This creamy cauliflower curry, called Malai Gobi in Hindi, has tender cauliflower florets swimming in a creamy, mildly spiced white sauce.

 - Add the cashew-coconut cream and stir well to mix.
 Add water if the mixture is too thick, and thin it out to your liking.
 I like this curry rather thick and creamy.

-- Once the curry comes to a boil, turn off the heat and add the lemon juice.
-Add salt to taste.
+- Once the curry comes to a boil, add salt to taste and turn off the heat.
+Stir in lemon juice.
+Serve hot.

 Recipe notes